christian-krupitzer/christian-krupitzer.github.io/_pages/hostingsProposals.md

 author_profile: true
 ---

-The steering committee of the International Conference on Autonomic and Self-Organising Systems (ACSOS) solicits bids to host the next edition of the conference.
+The steering committee of the International Conference on Autonomic and Self-Organising Systems (ACSOS) solicits bids to host future editions of the conference.
 The website of the current edition of the conference can be found at <https://acsos.org/>.

-For the 2020 edition, we particularly encourage bids from North America.
+Currently, bids for hosting the 2021 and 2022 conferences are solicited.

 Bids are eligible if they are made by individuals or small groups from the research community.
 On request, the main organisers must be able to supply evidence of support from their employer (e.g., a university), in particular, if that employer will also act as the hosting institution.
 Bids from meeting professionals will not be considered.

 Please direct all correspondence regarding the bids to the ACSOS Steering Committee, reachable at [bids@acsos-conference.org](mailto:bids@acsos-conference.org).
 We encourage all potential organisers to contact the committee ahead of time and let us know about your intentions and allow us to discuss all important issues well in advance.

-The deadline for **submitting a bid is 31 March 2019**.

 ACSOS looks back at a decade-long history of the constituent conferences SASO and ICAC.
 Starting in 2014, the two conferences joined forces and created FAS as a joint event of the two communities with the goal of leveraging topical synergies.
 Joint workshops, tutorials, plenary sessions, and a doctoral symposium, as well as a common social programme have strengthened these synergies in recent years and have created a lively and engaging event.
 Past editions of FAS have been held in Augsburg (Germany), Trento (Italy), and Umeå
 (Sweden) and have drawn between 120 and 140 attendees.
 In 2020, SASO and ICAC have merged to form ACSOS, the prime event on Autonomic and Self-Organising Systems.
 The first edition takes place in Washington DC on August, 17-21, 2020.